cloudflare/cloudflare-docs/content/workers/wrangler/api.md

 ## unstable_dev

-Start a HTTP server for testing your Worker.
+Start an HTTP server for testing your Worker.

 Once called, `unstable_dev` will return a `fetch()` function for invoking your Worker without needing to know the address or port, as well as a `stop()` function to shut down the HTTP server.